What happens now in the post-mask world of travel? - NewsBreak

 HOW SAFE IS IT TO TRAVEL NOW?

 Air filtration on planes is generally excellent, but boarding and exiting a plane can put people close together in spaces with poor ventilation, said Dr. Babak Javid, a physician-scientist at the University of California, San Francisco.
-The risk on other forms of transportation varies.Do I have to wear a mask on my flight?
-Here’s where major airlines stand
+The risk on other forms of transportation varies.Do I still need to wear a mask on Midstate public transportation?

 Dr. David Dowdy, an infectious-disease epidemiologist at Johns Hopkins Bloomberg School of Public Health, said planes can carry the virus from place to place, but that we should be focusing more on big indoor events such as concerts and sporting events — even large weddings — where people get together and talk, shout and sing.